Zhoues/minerl-apptainer/README.md

 # MineRL Env Setup
 Due to the challenges in setting up the MineRL environment, we provide two different methods to install the MineRL environment:
-1. Normal Installation Procedure:
+1. Normal Installation Procedure (Recommend):
     - Advantage: It's flexible, allowing installation of desired packages through apt or pip at any time.
     - Disadvantage: Approximately 7GB of memory is necessary to compile the MineRL environment, which is hard for many machines.
 2. Using the Provided Apptainer Container:
     - Advantage: Ensures runnable environment and eliminates potential errors during the installation process.
-It also supports headless GPU rendering by VGL, which is **much faster than the CPU rendering.**
+It also supports headless GPU rendering by VGL, which is  faster than the CPU rendering.
     - Disadvantage: Any additional packages requiring apt or pip installation will necessitate container modification which may be time-consuming.

-## Method 1: Normal Installation Procedure
+## Method 1: Normal Installation Procedure (Recommend)
+<details> <summary>Expand to view Method 1.</summary>

 We recommend running on linux using a conda environment, with python 3.10.
 1. Install PyTorch 2.0: `conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia`
 2. Install MineRL: `pip install git+https://github.com/Zhoues/minerl`